TomConlin/Semantic_Exchange_Format/README.md

 where the `Card`s (rdfs:Class) in a `Deck` (rdfs:Container)
 may share `Question`s (rdf:Property) which are associated with _Answers_

-Although not explicity shown here _values_ should be typed (rdf:type) or depending on the encoding, have an integrated datatype if they are `Plain Literal` values.
+Although not explicity shown here _Answers_ should be typed (rdf:type) or depending on the encoding, may have an integrated datatype if they are `Plain Literal` values.

 Depending on your background this may sound like:

  - a set of bijections
  - an array of dictionaries
  - a list of records
- - a trivial pursuit
+ - a trivial pursuit deck

 Or any number of other phrases, many names for a useful concept.